somenath203/tomato-leaf-disease-classification-ten-classes/README.md

 ## About the Tomato Leaf Image validation

-A check is implemented in the frontend webapp that confirms whether an image uploaded by the user is indeed an image of a leaf or not.
+A check is implemented in the frontend webapp that confirms whether an image uploaded by the user is indeed an image of a leaf or not before passing the image to the model.
 If the uploaded image is not that of a leaf, then, an error toast is thrown to the user saying him/her that the uploaded image is not a leaf image.
 The model used for this check is InceptionV2 model that is trained on a dataset which is a combination of tomato leaf and cifar10 dataset where tomato leaf is marked the label of `leaf` and cifar10 images is marked the label of `not_leaf`.

 ## Deployment